henrydh86/ORIE-4741/README.md

 # ORIE-4741

-This is a project repository for ORIE 4741.
+This is a repository for ORIE 4741 project.

-The name of my project is: House Pricing
+The name of my project is: Airbnb Accommodation Price Recommendation

 The names and Cornell IDs of the project members are:
 Zhengyu Long (zl478)
 Han Dong (hd324)

-A one or two paragraph description of my project is: